Compaction & packing

 Extra packers

 @snapgridjs/extras adds variable-height packing styles.
-They repack all items by reading order,
+They repack the movable items by reading

-so the dropped cell influences order while the algorithm decides final positions.
+order — the dropped cell influences order while the algorithm decides final positions — and reserve

 import { masonryCompactor, gravityCompactor, shelfCompactor } from "@snapgridjs/extras";| Compactor | Behaviour |